 Applied History (M.A.)
 Shippensburg University's graduate program in Applied History is designed for college graduates seeking advanced historical training and educators seeking professional development opportunities.
-For those seeking careers in the field of public history, the program offers coursework and professional internships to prepare students for employment in museums and historical institutions.
+For those seeking careers in the field of public history, the program offers course work and professional internships to prepare students for employment in museums and historical institutions.
 Educators will find a diverse array of courses in United States history, world history, and historical methods that will deepen their historical knowledge and provide new resources for classroom use.
 (All courses can be used to help satisfy Pennsylvania's Act 48 requirements.)
 The curriculum provides a rigorous historical training that can also prepare students for further graduate work in history or library studies.
-Recent graduates have secured teaching positions at community colleges, obtained research and editorial positions in both public and private sector, and started public history careers with organizations such as History Associates Incorporated, the U.S. Army Military History Institute, and the National Park Service.

-To be eligible to pursue a Master of Arts degree in applied history, you must:

-- Have a baccalaureate degree from an accredited college or university. - Present an official transcript showing at least a 2.75 cumulative quality point average for your undergraduate studies.
+Recent graduates have secured teaching positions at community colleges, obtained research and editorial positions in both public and private sector, and started public history careers with organizations such as History Associates Incorporated, the U.S. Army Heritage and Education Center, the U.S. Army Military History Institute, and the National Park Service.
+Admission Requirements To be eligible to pursue a Master of Arts degree in applied history, you must: - Have a baccalaureate degree from an accredited college or university. - Present an official transcript showing at least a 2.75 cumulative quality point average for your undergraduate studies.

 If you have less than a 2.75 cumulative undergraduate quality point average, you may be accepted following an interview and the submission of a 500-word Statement of Purpose in which you provide additional evidence of your interest in history, your potential as a graduate student, and your reasons for pursuing graduate studies.

 Degree Requirements

 The degree can be earned in approximately one and one-half years of full-time study or several years of part-time study.
 To be awarded a Master of Arts degree in applied history, you must complete a minimum of 30 hours of graduate work distributed as follows:

+REQUIRED COURSES (12 credits)

 HIS600 Computerized Historical

 Research Methods

-HIS418 Introduction to Applied History
+HIS418 Introduction to Applied

+History

+AND

-HIS609 and 610 Internship I and II
+HIS609 and 610 Internship I and 6 crs.

+II

+-OR-

-HIS612 and 613 Thesis I and II
+HIS612 and 613 Thesis I and II 6 crs.

-6 crs.